michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

   - formalize the world space to screen space conversion so mouse interactions facing unit work
     - maybe just account for unit's cliff height in relation to mouse
     - maybe when I lock camera to player with adjusted cliff height, this will go away?
+  - make it so once you attack, the direction doesn't change mid-attack when mouse moves
 - ui
   - re-work ioc and data flow for lit overlay
   - emit event to lit overlay with latest noiseMap data to visualize dot plot and clamping and such